colintsmith/startup/notes.md

 The two parameters are the two parameters that the object takes, resolve sets it to fulfilled, reject sets sets it to rejected set timeout function allows you to wait a set number of milliseconds until a function is done
 ### Then, catch, finally
-These are the three functions of a promise object: then is called when a promise is fulfilled, catch is calle dif a promise is rejected, and finally is always called at the end.
+These are the three functions of a promise object: then is called when a promise is fulfilled, catch is called if a promise is rejected, and finally is always called at the end.

+## async/await
+await keyword wraps execution of a promise.
+It will block until promise state moves to fulfilled or throws an exception if the state moves to rejected.
+async changes the function so that it returns a promise that will resolve to the value that was previously returned by the function.
+Async means that a function returns a promise.
+The await keyword wraps a call to async function, blocks execution utnil it is resolved and then returns the result.